 Philadelphia has a thriving economy and is home to the headquarters of a number of prominent companies, including a handful of Fortune 500 companies.
-Healthcare and education in particular are strong sectors with an abundance of work opportunities for skilled newcomers.
+Healthcare and education, in particular, are vital sectors with an abundance of work opportunities for skilled newcomers.

 - CON: Jobs concentrated in education and healthcare

-More than a third of Philadelphia’s jobs are in the fields of healthcare and education.
-With such a strong presence in the city, these two industries and their workers are frequently referred to in shorthand as 'meds and eds'.
-The rest of the city's economy is made up of a number of smaller industries with fewer opportunities.
+More than a third of Philadelphia's jobs are in the fields of healthcare and education.
+With such a strong presence in the city, these two industries and their workers are frequently referred to as 'meds and eds' in shorthand.
+The rest of the city's economy is made up of several smaller industries with fewer opportunities.

 Education in Philadelphia

 Teenagers nearing college age will be well situated to take advantage of one of the world's top universities: the University of Pennsylvania.
 Other highly rated education options in Philadelphia include Temple University and Drexel University.

 ►Learn more about life in the city in Moving to Philadelphia

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Philadelphia.
 Please contact us if you'd like to contribute.